JAMPANIKOMAL/FaceFolio/README.md

 FaceFolio is a cross-platform desktop app that automatically sorts and organizes event photos by the people in them.
 Using advanced facial recognition, it groups pictures efficiently, saving you hours of manual work.

+> **Note:** We leveraged AI tools and assistance throughout the development of this project to enhance productivity and accuracy.

 ## ✨ Features

 FaceFolio supports two main workflows: